North Carolina Probate: An Overview

 The executor must file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself, if it receives income.

-State and federal estate tax returns will be required only if the taxable estate is very large—for deaths in 2013, more than $5.25 million.
-The vast majority of estates—more than 99.7%--do not owe federal or North Carolina estate tax.
+State and federal estate tax returns will be required only if the taxable estate is very large—for deaths in 2015, more than $5.43 million.
+The vast majority of estates—more than 99.7%--do not owe federal estate tax.
+North Carolina repealed its state estate tax in 2013.

 Distributing Assets and Closing the Estate